Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 1) What does the Earned Safe and Sick Time Act do?

-As of May 5, 2018, your sick time under the law can also be used for “safe time” purposes to address certain non-medical needs that may arise if you or a family member are victims of domestic violence, a sexual offense, stalking, or human trafficking.
+Your sick time under the law can also be used for “safe time” purposes to address certain non-medical needs that may arise if you or a family member are victims of domestic violence, a sexual offense, stalking, or human trafficking.
 For example, you may be able to use safe time to meet with a lawyer or social worker or to relocate your family for safety.

 Workers cannot be fired or punished for taking this time.
-If your workplace has 5 or more workers, your employer must pay you for the time off.

 2) Am I covered?